Leg3ndary/ben-portfolio/README.md

 Read the `Contributions` section below, this is open source purely so people can view the code behind my portfolio.

+3. Can I reference your design?

+Sure, please give attribution whenever you can though, thanks.

 ## Contributions

 Please do not contribute to this project as it's meant to be solely my own.